 These questions help create content that addresses your audience’s issues.
 It will also enable you to distribute the content on your customer’s preferred format and channel.

 At the same time, you should also set content marketing goals.
 What is that you want to achieve from your content marketing efforts.
+Check out Adobe Spark’s free marketing templates for one that aligns with your goals.

 Some of the most common goals of content marketing for startups are: